discord-tickets/.github/CONTRIBUTING.md

 Please try to keep the meaning of the translation as close to the original as possible.
 If you want to change the meaning, you can customise your locale files after.

-To get started, create a free account on [Weblate](https://i18n.capestar.net/engage/discord-tickets/en_GB/).
+To get started, login to [Weblate](https://hosted.weblate.org/engage/discord-tickets/) with your GitHub account.

 ### Updating documentation